cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 | FTS node        | 3                | The FTS cluster supports multi-node independent deployment, with 3 nodes as the default configuration to ensure high availability. |
 | ETCD metadata node | 3             | The ETCD cluster supports multi-node independent deployment, with high availability feature natively supported by the application. |

-:::info Note
+:::info

-- The following deployment operations are all performed using the `gpadmin` user.
+- The following deployment operations are all performed with the `gpadmin` user.
 - It is recommended to deploy the FTS nodes and ETCD nodes on the same server to save resources.

 :::